sumerjoshi/interview-prep/README.md

 1. Please use `git` to clone this repository locally.
 Then `cd` into either `python` or `golang`.
 2. Follow the README in the chosen directory to start the server
 3. Once you successfully `curl http://localhost:8080/greeting`, your computer is ready for the interview.
-4. Register a GitHub account have it ready.
+4. Register a GitHub account and have it ready to share with your interviewer.
 5. At the beginning of the interview, we will share a private repository containing the interview challenge.

 Good luck!